 It’s the last straw – plastic that is – for a pub in Netherfield which is doing its bit for the planet.

-Now it’s biodegradable-only straws in the future at It’s Inn the Bank at Netherfield after the boozer called time on the use of plastic single-use straws in a bid to save the environment.
+It’s Inn the Bank at Netherfield after the boozer has called time on the use of plastic single-use straws in a bid to save the environment.

-The venue on Victoria Road will now start offering its customers innovative biodegradable straws made using vegetable extract.
+The venue on Victoria Road is now offering its customers innovative new biodegradable straws made using vegetable extract.

 Plastic waste has been a hot topic nationally in recent months after its impact was highlighted in the BBC’s Blue Planet II.

 Not long after the programme aired, a member of staff suggested to the pub’s landlord David Murphy that alternative eco-friendly straws were available, which prompted him into action.

 Mr Murphy said: “Millions saw the effect plastic pollution is having on the environment from watching Blue Planet.
 It was shocking.”

 “Once we were told about the straws it seemed like the right thing to do,”